chloezandberg/memoAIzed/README.md

 *Fun fact: memoAIzed was inspired by how memoization is used in Dynamic Programming problems to drastically improve efficiency.
 We wanted to apply the same principles to improve the efficiency of GenAI, and so this project was born!*

 ## Tech Stack
 We used Amazon Titan Image Generator G1 v2 for image generation, Llama 3.1 70B Instruct as the LLM, Amazon DynamoDB to map memoized prompts to images, and AWS S3 to store the image files.
 We then threw it all together using Streamlit for lightning-fast UI development (this was especially helpful, as this project was made for a hackathon that only lasted 9-hours)!
-The app was hosted on an EC2 instance, but we have unfortunately taken it down due to the hackathon's completion, which ceased our temporary free access to AWS services.
+The app was hosted on an EC2 instance, but we have unfortunately taken it down due to the hackathon's completion, which ceased our temporarily-free access to AWS services.

 ![Architecture Diagram](https://github.com/user-attachments/assets/2d4b9364-d48f-4af7-b8ac-b3f0c54b403c)